Oluchiedeh/create_an_IAM_user_on_AWS/README.md

 # create_an_IAM_user_on_AWS

+**WHO IS AN IAM USER?** - an IAM (Identity and Access Management) user is an entity that you create to represent an individual person or application that interacts with AWS resources.
+IAM users are part of AWS’s access management system and can be assigned permissions to access and manage AWS services and resources.

+**Let's create Adminstrator as an IAM user.**

 - Start with creating a AWS Account
 - From the log in page, sign in as the root user with password.
 - Then proceed to the IAM console.